khalilbrda-arch/Infinity_depths/PROJECT_STATE.md

-Infinity Depths — Project State
+# Infinity Depths — Project State

+> Purpose:
-«Purpose: This file records the current implementation reality of the project.
+> This file records the current implementation reality of the project.
-It is not the game design specification and it must not contain future features as if they already exist.»
+> It is not the game design specification and must not describe future features
+> as if they already exist.

-Last Updated: 2026-09-04
+Last Updated: 2026-09-05

 Project: Infinity Depths
-Repository: "khalilbrda-arch/Infinity_depths"
+Repository: khalilbrda-arch/Infinity_depths
-Branch: "main"
+Branch: main

 ---

-1. Current Development Protocol
+# 1. Current Development Protocol

 Every development cycle follows this exact order:

-READ → INSPECT → UNDERSTAND → PLAN → IMPLEMENT → TEST → REGRESSION → DOCUMENT → REPORT → STOP
+READ
+→ INSPECT
+→ UNDERSTAND
+→ PLAN
+→ IMPLEMENT
+→ TEST
+→ REGRESSION
+→ DOCUMENT
+→ REPORT
+→ STOP

 Rules: